-5. Go underground into Jerusalem’s past
+Go underground into Jerusalem’s past: Western Wall Tunnel tour

 For a different perspective on the Western Wall, take a tour of its tunnels.

-The Western Wall tunnel tour starts at the Western Wall prayer area and ends up in Via Dolorosa (near Station 1), passing along the side of Temple Mount / Haram al-Sharif and under present day houses.
+The Western Wall tunnel tour starts at the Western Wall prayer area and ends up in Via Dolorosa (near Station 1), passing along the side of Temple Mount / Haram al-Sharif and under present-day houses.
 The tour takes around 80 minutes

 - This one place where you will need to reserve ahead (I did it before leaving the UK for Israel)

-6. Visit Temple Mount (Haram al-Sharif)
+Visit Temple Mount (Haram al-Sharif)

 Tread on hallowed ground for the three monotheistic religions.

-One of my favourite things to do in Jerusalem is to visit the Temple Mount (Haram al-Sharif) is a 36-acre open plaza of ancient paving stones and cypress tress looming above the Western Wall.
+Another of my favourite things to do in Jerusalem is to visit the Temple Mount (Haram al-Sharif) is a 36-acre open plaza of ancient paving stones and cypress trees looming above the Western Wall.

 To Sunni Muslims, Temple Mount is Haram al-Sharif (the Noble Sanctuary) and is Islam’s third holiest site, after Mecca and Medina.
 Muslims believe to the gold-roofed Dome of the Rock — one of Jerusalem’s most recognisable landmarks — covers the rock from which Muhammad visited heaven during his Night Journey in the 7th century.

 - Plan ahead!
 The area is only open four hours a day, Monday – Thursday.
 Queues can be long.
-Check online for current opening times.
+Check online for current Temple Mount opening times.
 As this area can be a flashpoint for unrest, for security reasons it can close without warning

 - Dress modestly.
 On one visit I was severely scolded for allowing my shawl to slip off my shoulders!